henningonsbring/Recipes/tomato_soup.md

 6. Add salt and pepper
 7. Add cream
 ## Serving Suggestions
-Basil cream: Mix creme fraiche and basil pesto
+Basil cream: Mix creme fraiche and basil pesto.
+Serve basil cream on the side and add to each bowl of soup just before eating.